Skip to main content

 • how long you’ve lived in the area

-• your age, except for housing that’s specifically designed for people of a particular age
+• your age, except for housing that’s intended for people of a particular age

 Check your other housing options